psi4/psi4/doc/sphinxman/source/dft.rst

 These are set in the |scf__reference| option.

-Note that there are not equivalents to ROHF or CUHF, e.g., no ROKS or CUKS.
+Note that there are not equivalents to ROHF or CUHF, *e.g.*, no ROKS or CUKS.
 This is because ROHF is implicitly assumed to be followed by a correlated method which can break the positive definiteness of the spin polarization.
 KS-DFT with the true functional is expected to be the final step, thus restricting the solution to positive definite spin polarization is  not physical.
-See the section in Szabo on methyl radical for an example.
+See the section in [Szabo:1982]_ on methyl radical for an example.

 Functional Selection
 ~~~~~~~~~~~~~~~~~~~~